Computers, Wifi and Printer Services

 - We offer 12 Public Internet Computers running Windows, preloaded with all the most popular Office software.

 - We do not have any Apple/Mac computers available for general usage.

 - FREE Unlimited Wi-Fi access through the building.
 No log in required.

 - Please visit us at the Reference Desk under the "Computer Help" sign if you have any questions or issues at all!

 - Guidelines for Use of the Library's Wireless Network

 The library offers Windows 10 computers to the public for use in accessing the Internet as well as Microsoft Office software – Word, Excel, Power Point, Publisher and Access.

 USB DVD/CD Player/Burner and Headphones are available upon request from the Reference Desk.

 Computer Use Procedures

 To ensure fair and equal access for all library users, we require that you login with a VALID Northville District Library card and PIN (personal identification number).
-Most of the computers are available for a 45 minute.
+Computers are available for up to 5 hours per day.